xbrowse/xbrowse-laptop/README.md

 	 git clone https://github.com/xbrowse/xbrowse.git

-Next, download and extract a tarball of all the resource data needed for this deployment.
+Next, download and extract a tarball with some resource data needed for this deployment.
 (It's 3.8GB, so may take a while...)

 	wget ftp://atguftp.mgh.harvard.edu/xbrowse-laptop-downloads.tar.gz
 	tar -xzf xbrowse-laptop-downloads.tar.gz

+Finally, there is one resource that is not included in that tarball - the ExAC Allele Frequencies.
+Download that too:

+	wget ftp://ftp.broadinstitute.org/pub/ExAC_release/release0.2/ExAC.r0.2.sites.vep.vcf.gz

-At this point, make sure the xbrowse-laptop directory (the same one with this README.md file) should have the directories `xbrowse` and `xbrowse-laptop-downloads`.
+At this point, make sure the xbrowse-laptop directory (the same one with this README.md file) should have the directories `xbrowse` and `xbrowse-laptop-downloads`, and one file `ExAC.r0.2.sites.vep.vcf.gz`.
 (Many of the file paths within the VM are hardcoded.)

 ## Provisioning the machine